Watching

 Did you know?

-With 26 cyclones passed on or near Guadeloupe in since 1950, the statistical frequency of passage is once every 2,6 seasons on average which is by far the highest frequency of a territory of the arc West Indian (see explanations here: https://www.meteo-tropicale.fr/comprendre-la-notion-du-risque-cyclonique-aux-antilles/)
+With 23 cyclones passing over or near Guadeloupe since 1950, the statistical frequency of passage is once every 3,2 seasons on average, which is the highest frequency in a territory in the West Indies.

 Statistics on cyclones in Guadeloupe